intel/zephyr.js/docs/net-config.md

 IP address, start DHCP, configure the Bluetooth MAC address, and be notified when the network interface has come up or gone down.

+If you include the net-config module, you *must* either set a static IP address or use DHCP.
+If you don't include the net-config module, you will get default static IP addresses of 192.0.2.1 and 2001:db8::1.

 Web IDL
 -------
 This IDL provides an overview of the interface; see below for documentation of